samanthaannalger/AlgerProjects/Protocols/Honeybee RNA Extraction Protocol Using E.Z.N.A. Plant RNA Standard Protocol.md

 5. Transfer the lysate to a Homogenizer Column.
 6. Centrifuge at 14,000 x g for 5 minutes at room temperature.
 7. Transfer cleared lysate to a new 1.5 mL microcentrifuge tube.
 Do not disturb or transfer any of the insoluble pellet.
-Measure the volume of the lysate.
+Measure the volume of the lysate (550 ul).
-8. Add 1 volume 70% ethanol.
+8. Add 1 volume (550 ul) 70% ethanol.
 Vortex at maximum speed for 20 seconds.
 A precipitate may form at this point; it will not interfere with DNA isolation.
 Passing the mixture through a needle using a syringe or by pipetting up and down 10-15 times may break up the precipitates.